Updated on: 11/22/2019

 It’s no secret that football fans love to have a few drinks.
 But when those same fans get behind the wheel, what kind of damage are they doing?

-At Davis Law Group we represent DUI accident victims.
+At Davis Law Group we represent victims of drunk driving accidents.
 We try to encourage responsible behavior and prevent drunk driving tragedies.
 Despite the efforts of educators, law enforcement, and countless non-profits, the problem of drunk driving persists, and some colleges are especially prone its devastating consequences.

 To illustrate this issue, we focused on the teams in the Sporting News’ preseason Top 25 poll, a collection of schools scattered across the country.
 We then compared each team’s drunk driving fatality rate in its geographic footprint.